UPBGE/UPBGE-Docs/source/manual/editors/properties/render.rst

    (even at the middle of redrawing, sometimes causing *tearing* artifacts) if the rate of frames rendered by the GPU is greater than the specified in the :ref:`Display panel <game-engine-settings-render-display>`.
-Use Material Caching
-   Cache materials in the converter.
-   This is faster but can cause problems with older single-texture and multi-texture games.
-Vsync
-   Change Vsync settings.
-Storage
-   Set the storage node used by the rasterizer.
-Exit Key
-   This button specifies which key-press will exit the game.

 .. _game-engine-settings-render-display:

 Display
 =======

-The *Display* panel in the *Render* tab of the *Properties* editor lets the game developer specify the maximum frame rate of the animations shown during the game execution, whether to see informations like framerate and profile, debug properties, physics geometry visualization, warnings, whether the mouse cursor is shown during the game execution, and options to specify the framing style of the game to fit the window with the specified resolution.
+The *Display* panel in the *Render* tab of the *Properties* editor lets the game developer specify whether the mouse cursor is shown during the game execution, and options to specify the framing style of the game to fit the window with the specified resolution.

 .. figure:: /images/game-engine_settings_render_display.png

    Display panel at the Render tab.

-Animation Frame Rate
-   This number button/slider specify the maximum frame rate at which the game will run.
-   Minimum is 1, maximum is 120.
-Debug Properties
-   When checked, the values of any properties which are selected to be debugged in the *Game Properties* panel will be shown with the *Framerate and Profile* contents.
-Framerate and Profile
-   When checked, this will show values for each of the calculations Blender is doing while the game is running, plus the properties marked to be debugged if *Debug Properties* above is also checked.
-Physics visualization
-   Shows a visualization of physics bounds and interactions (like hulls and collision shapes), and their interaction.
-Deprecation Warnings
-   Every time when the game developer uses a deprecated functionality (which in some cases are outdated or crippled OpenGL Graphic cards functions), the system will emit warnings about the deprecated function.
 Mouse Cursor
    Whether to show or not the mouse cursor when the game is running.
 Framing